 Alvord Court Apartments, Tucson, AZ

 Construction to develop 1.26 acres of vacant land in Tucson, AZ into quality energy efficient housing for persons with disabilities was completed in February 2016.
-The 25 housing units were completed using Universal Design standards to make all units accessible.
+The 25 housing units were completed using Universal Design Standards to make all units accessible.
 The project provides on-site support services and/or access to the programs, services and neighborhood amenities needed by this population.
-Amenities include a community center, community garden, large porches on each floor, an elevator, laundry facilities, food pantry, outdoor grill and patio and a courtyard.
+Amenities include a community center, community garden, large porches on each floor, an elevator, laundry facilities, food pantry, outdoor grill and patio, tenant services, and a courtyard.
 The project was awarded funding from the City of Tucson, Arizona Department of Housing, Pima County and the Federal Home Loan Bank of San Francisco.